List of Gargoyles characters: Anton Sevarius

 Anton Sevarius (voiced by Tim Curry) was a free agent geneticist who mostly worked for the villains of the series from David Xanatos to Demona.
 Known for his hammy play on the "mad scientist" stereotype, Sevarius was brilliant, but also devious and immoral.
 His experiments led to the creation of the Mutates and Goliath's evil clone Thailog (whom he also worked for at one point) as well as the clones of the Manhattan clan.
+At one point, Sevarius and some hired help tried to capture a Loch Ness Monster.
 Sevarius also helped Demona create a virus capable of destroying all human life on Earth (how he hoped to survive her plan is unknown, although he probably had anti-virus prepared for himself).

-In his final appearance during the non-conon Gargoyles: The Goliath Chronicles, Sevarius used the DNA of all the Manhattan clan to create a giant gargoyle named Little Anton to destroy Goliath and his friends.
+In his final appearance during the Gargoyles: The Goliath Chronicles, Sevarius used the DNA of all the Manhattan clan to create a giant gargoyle named Little Anton to destroy Goliath and his friends.
 However, it ended up petrified by the virus just like the Clone clan was suffering from.
 Little Anton's "death" was the only time Sevarius showed any concern for someone.